skovsboll/elm-crontab/README.md

 elm-crontab
 ===

-### A crontab parser and humanizer in Elm -- for the basic UNIX syntax only.
+### A crontab parser and humanizer in Elm -- for the basic UNIX syntax.

 Inspired by [rodinalex/elm-cron](https://github.com/rodinalex/elm-cron) but rewritten from scratch using [elm/parser](https://github.com/elm/parser) and elm 0.19.1